-- Use a thin greater to get the orange zest out, before you squeeze them.
+- Get the orange zest out, before you squeeze them.

-- Mix the orange zest with the flour and the baking powder in a separate bowl.
-Keep some flour separate (e.g. 1/5th) in case the dough becomes very thick and you don’t want to put it.
-This way you will not waste any zest
+- Keep some flour separate (e.g. 1/5th) in case the dough becomes very thick and you don’t want to put it.
+This way you will not waste any zest.

 - The cake is best done with a mixer beater that also has dough hooks as in the image on the right

-- Beat the egg whites for a bit but not too much.
+- Egg whites bowl: Beat the egg whites for a bit but not too much.
 They have to be foamy but still liquid.

 The almonds have to be pealed and roasted.
 The process is simple.